 Heat pumps use the latest in renewable technology and grow every year in popularity in the UK.
 Their low running costs and reduction in carbon emissions are well known, but there are other lesser known benefits too.
 Their simplicity, self-encapsulated design, and modular design are all additional benefits not often thought of.

 Ground and air source heat pumps can be installed with relative ease to the majority of homes in the UK – even those which already have solar water heating systems – which allows the home to have a fully inclusive renewable heating and hot water system.
 Once your heat pump is installed, it becomes fully automatic to the property’s central heating and hot water circuit.
 When combined with existing renewable and sustainable home heating systems, this can mean having a house that is not reliant on the grid, and in some circumstances actually sell electricity back to the grid.

 Your ground source heat pump collection loop can be installed in a way that suits your needs, either vertically or horizontally into the ground.
-For each type of property there will be a heat pump solution suitable for you, no matter whether you have a large garden or a small square of land.
+For each type of property there will be a heat pump installation solution suitable for you, no matter whether you have a large garden or a small square of land.

 Costs, funding and savings.

-Each heat pump installed will have a bespoke price, and these can vary greatly from property to property.
+Each heat pump installation will have a bespoke price, and these can vary greatly from property to property.
 This is why it’s so important to research your needs as much as possible; it saves time and money further down the line.
-As heat pump Scotland specialists, we will discuss your specifications with you and advise you on the best type of heat pump for your needs.
+As heat pump specialists, we will discuss your specifications with you and advise you on the best type of heat pump for your needs.
 We will fully design, supply, install, and commission your Heat Pump Solution in line with MCS standards.
 We take into account everything from the property location, build type, level of insulation, and the sizes of every room.